 If your project requires fabric tension structures to be anchored to shipping containers, skids, or trailers, you can easily bolt or weld the high-strength frames of our engineered fabric structures to the supporting structure.
 We’ve also created a rail-based rolling system for increased mobility in our GTX-Series gable truss buildings.

 For more information about anchoring options, please see our Foundation Options for Fabric Buildings page.

 Alaska Structures offers proprietary insulation systems that can be used in all our high-quality fabric structures.
 Our integrated product approach allows us to create insulated fabric buildings that are highly portable, pack small for low-cube shipping, and are easy to erect quickly, no matter your skill level.
 Alaska Structures' fabric buildings can be insulated to any R-value of thermal resistance, designed to provide comfort while using a lower volume of material than traditional fiberglass products.

 At Alaska Structures, we use a ‘plug-and-play’ design in all our electrical systems to cut down on the amount of time and manpower required for setup.
 We also pre-build our systems before we ship them, allowing general laborers to install them on-site.
 Depending on construction rules in your area, skilled electricians may only be needed when connecting the electrical system to a power source.
 Alaska Structures' electrical systems are built using materials and components that meet National Electrical Code standards for use as temporary installations per NEC Article 590.
 Our fabric structures can fitted for either North American or European power distribution systems.

-You can learn more about our industry leading technology and engineering by contacting our fabric structure specialists at +1-907-344-1565, or emailing email@example.com, or by completing our contact us form.
+You can learn more about our industry leading technology and engineered fabric structures by contacting our building specialists at +1-907-344-1565, or emailing email@example.com, or by completing our contact us form.